 Sponsors and partners for AFWB’s visit to Budapest include Pizza Forte, Puskás Aréna, Yum!
 Brands Foundation, the Budapest American Football League, the Hungarian American Football League, Sharpie, Intertanker, Bodega Bisztró és Barbecue, Hungarian Antique Pine, Petrény, Vándor Hús and the Aquincum Hotel Budapest.

 AFWB Football Camps are FREE and open to men, women and children of all ages and experience levels.
 A coaching clinic is also planned.
 The camps are at capacity, however space is still available for the coaching clinic.
 For more information, visit https://www.facebook.com/afwbhungary/, or contact ADAM OSVALD of the Budapest Eagles at email@example.com.

 American Football Without Barriers is a nonprofit organization dedicated to globalizing American football and reaching underprivileged communities with a humanitarian message.
-In addition to international camps, AFWB hosts several camps in the U.S. aimed at teaching underprivileged kids to play American football.
-Germany will join China (2013), Brazil (2014), Turkey (2015), Egypt (2016), Finland (2017) and Portugal (2018) as international countries that have hosted AFWB camps.
+It was founded by Barnidge, former NFL offensive tackle BRENO GIACOMINI and Yum Brands engineer AHMED AWADALLAH.
+All three were classmates at the University of Louisville.
+In addition to its international camps, Barnidge and Giacomini host camps in the U.S. aimed at teaching underprivileged kids to play American football.
+Hungary will join China (2013), Brazil (2014), Turkey (2015), Egypt (2016), Finland (2017), Portugal (2018) and Germany (2019) as international countries that have hosted AFWB camps.
 To learn more about American Football Without Barriers, please visit http://afwbcamp.com/.